centreon/centreon-engine/doc/user/configuration/advanced/predictive_dependency_checks.rst

 logic.

-You will also notice that Switch2 is depending on Monitor1 and File1 for either notifications or check execution (which one is unimportant in this example).
+You will also notice that Switch2 is depending on Monitor1 and File1 for check execution (which one is unimportant in this example).
 If predictive host dependency checks are enabled, Centreon Engine will launch parallel checks of Monitor1 and File1 at the same time it launches checks of Switch2's immediate parents and children.
-Centreon Engine does this because it knows that it will have to test the dependency logic in the near future (e.g. for purposes of notification) and it wants to make sure it has the most current status information for the hosts that take part in the dependency.
+Centreon Engine does this because it knows that it will have to test the dependency logic in the near future (e.g. for purposes of check scheduling) and it wants to make sure it has the most current status information for the hosts that take part in the dependency.

 .. image:: /_static/images/predictive-dependency-checks.png
    :align: center